Dual Degrees/Joint Degrees/Collaborative Programs

 - Every student is expected to have a working knowledge of an East or Southeast Asian language by the time of graduation.

-Collaborative Graduate Program in Ethnic and Pluralism Studies
+Collaborative Specialization in Ethnic and Pluralism Studies

 - Two 0.5 FCE (Full Course Equivalent) courses in ethnicity from two different disciplines, chosen from the list of approved courses.
 At least one of the two courses will be in a discipline other than the one in which the student is enrolled.
 These courses will count towards MGA elective requirements.